-3.3 Operating as a switching center, the primary gateway provides the connection between the Iridium network and terrestrial-based networks.
+3.3 Operating as a switching centre, the primary gateway provides the connection between the Iridium network and terrestrial-based networks.
 Additional gateways are being added around the globe, where appropriate, which can serve to enhance overall system reliability and capacity.
-Each gateway controls system access, call setup, mobility management, billing, tracking and maintaining all information pertaining to user terminals, such as user identity and geo-location.
+Each gateway controls system access, call set-up, mobility management, billing, tracking and maintaining all information pertaining to user terminals, such as user identity and geo-location.

-4 Coverage Area
+4 Coverage area